warthog-network/docs/readme.md

 # Welcome

-Warthog is an experimental L1-cryptocurrency implementation without specific focus.
+Warthog is an experimental cryptocurrency with world's first Proof of Balanced Work algorithm written by a group of crypto enthusiasts.
+It is meant to be a community effort and everyone is more than welcome to join and contribute.
+Who knows how big this project will be?
 This project is not a dumb fork of something else.
 It was developed completely from scratch!

 Warthog's *Janushash* mining algorithm is unique across the crypto space, it is the world's first [Proof of Balanced Work (PoBW) algorithm](https://github.com/CoinFuMasterShifu/ProofOfBalancedWork/blob/main/PoBW.pdf), which requires CPU and GPU hash power for mining.